 On our way to visit a family camp in the Sierras we would drive through this beautiful high altitude growing region - Amador County - we knew nothing about.
 Curious, we stopped to check it out.
 It was like the early days of when Sonoma and even Napa were where you could go for a personal experience with smaller crowds and be able to talk to the owners or winemaker, in a way feeling like we had discovered something secret no one else knew about.
 The wines were fantastic and made for great stories with our friends.

-Steeped in Rich History
+Steeped in rich history

 As we searched for the perfect property to escape to, we learned of the rich history of this region going back to the gold rush days with some of the oldest vines in California.
 We saw secret wine caves and gold mine shafts nearby deep into the hillsides.
 We found the perfect spot - a former walnut farm owned by one of the earliest settlers of this area, the d’Agostini family, with some of the remaining 75 year old walnut trees still producing.
-The only scary part – it came with vineyard!
+The only scary part – it came with a vineyard!

-Best of Show
+Best of show

 Fast forward years later, from our humble beginning as “garagistes”, under the mentorship of several exceptional winemakers including our current star winemaker Antonia, one thing is for certain – the combination of our altitude, granitic red soil and small batch artisan style produces wines of exceptional quality.
-We invite you to explore this magical region while it is still in its early days and of course to visit la mesa!
+We invite you to explore this magical region while it is still in its early days and of course to visit La Mesa!